insure logo

 Average homeowners insurance cost by company in Ohio

-Auto-Owners has the cheapest homeowners insurance rates in Ohio.
-Its average annual cost for Ohio homeowners is $1,603.
-Allstate and State Farm also offer affordable insurance.
+Auto-Owners provides the most affordable homeowners insurance in Ohio, with an average annual premium of $1,603.
+Allstate and State Farm also offer cheap home insurance rates.

-The table below shows the average annual and monthly insurance rates for homeowners in Ohio with $300,000 in dwelling coverage, $100,000 in liability coverage, and a $1,000 deductible.
+Here are the average annual and monthly insurance rates for homeowners in Ohio with a policy that provides $300,000 in dwelling coverage, $100,000 in liability protection, and a $1,000 deductible.

 Company Average annual rate Average monthly rate